Circle of Giving

 Established in 2006, the Center for Women's Health Circle of Giving was created to support research that will lead to improvements in women's health.
 The program is supported philanthropically by a group of women who are passionate about advancing women's health research at OHSU.

-For a full impact report and information about becoming a circle member, please contact Julie Mikulic at 503 220-8324.
+For information about becoming a Circle member, please contact Julie Mikulic at 503 220-8324.

 2014: Two grants awarded